mrlouf/ft_ping/README.md

 #### Open socket:

 > Create a raw socket for sending and receiving ICMP packets.<br>
-> This requires root-permission, so the program must be run with `sudo`.
+> This requires root-permission, so the program must be run with `sudo`, since raw sockets may allow packets at sensitive layers of the network/kernel.

 #### Main loop: